 If you want to post your tuition on your Web site, just tell parents what it comes down to per hour.
 DO NOT publish a 4 or 5-figure tuition amount.
 For instance, if your tuition is $3500 per year, consider that children are in school about 990 hours per school year.
 That’s $3.54 per hour.
 Note the effect of a price increase of $500 per child, where tuition becomes $4000 per student. $4000 divided by 990 is $4.04.
 Fifty cents an hour has a little different ring to it than five hundred dollars per year.

 While 20 years ago, the market had difficulty with 3-digit numbers (who would pay $800 for a phone back then?), today, the market has difficulty with 4 and 5-digit numbers.
 Some parents have said that $400 per month over 10 months is difficult for them to pay, but since they get paid twice a month, they could pay $200 per paycheck.
 As strange as that may sound, giving parents this type of payment option is actually helping families afford a faith-based education for their children.

 Let’s capitalize on the tech-savvy generation of parents checking out your school this summer.
-While this month is an awesome time to rest, refresh and re-energize for the coming school year, let’s add another “R” – realize – that the new school year starts in just a few weeks!
-Remember, too, that many successful ventures began in difficult economic times.
-May the sum of your ventures and your summer adventures be abundantly blessed!
+Offer a video tour of your school on your school’s Web site, and be prepared to demonstrate how you’re maintaining a truly safe and caring environment.
+That means not only caring for the children – that means caring about the parents and how they think.
+After all, they’re the ones who are paying for their child’s experiences.
+Further, this is also where small school have a supreme opportunity to grow their schools AND offer social distancing in the classroom!
+While this month is an awesome time to rest, refresh and re-energize for the coming school year, let’s add another “R” – Remember.
+History shows us that many successful ventures began in difficult economic times.
+May the sum of your ventures and your summer adventures be safe and abundantly blessed!